cjbarrie/CS-ED/README.md

 # CS-ED

-Repo for materials for Computational Sociology course (PGSP11583)
+Repo of materials for Computational Sociology course (PGSP11583)